Schumer unveils $350B Economic Justice Act to fight 'systemic racism'

 7 OF 47 IN SENATE DEMS CAUCUS HAVE MOSTLY NON-WHITE STAFFS, SURVEY SHOWS

-In the short-term, the proposal calls for $50 billion in child care programs, $40 billion for community health care efforts, $25 billion for job training and at-risk youth initiatives, $20 billion for capital and support for small businesses.
+In the short term, the proposal calls for $50 billion in child care programs, $40 billion for community health care efforts, $25 billion for job training and at-risk youth initiatives, $20 billion for capital and support for small businesses.

 The longer-term investment would mean $115 billion in infrastructure such as schools, housing and broadband access; $40 billion in new homeowner down payment assistance; $30 billion in assistance for renters and low-income housing tax credits, $15 billion to encourage non-expansion states to expand Medicaid coverage and $15 billion for Medicaid to help pregnant moms through one year postpartum.

 CLICK HERE FOR THE FOX NEWS APP